History repeating: Echoes of the early days of EVs.

-There are three vehicles that are headed for production I am aware of, and they all are schedule to come to market before the end of 2023.
+There are three solar vehicles that are headed for production I am aware of, and they all are schedule to come to market before the end of 2023.

-As will be covered when discussing each vehicle below, they each address totally different market segments, from low cost to prestige, from 2 to 5 seats, and from ‘go anywhere’ to more a city car.
+As will be covered when discussing each vehicle below, they each address different market segments, from low cost to prestige, from 2 to 5 seats, and from ‘go anywhere’ to more a city car.
 The common theme is that each of the three is produced by a small boutique operation, dedicated only to the production of, at this stage, one single solar vehicle and each of these three is targeting its own distinct market niches.